Legal Landscape: The death penalty

 In 1995, to address the new activity of the federal death penalty that had come with the Federal Death Penalty Act, then-Attorney General Janet Reno issued procedures for the Department of Justice to follow when seeking the death penalty:

 The Death Penalty Protocol is a set of rules that the government follows in determining whether or not to seek the death penalty in a particular case.
 As first issued by AG Janet Reno, all cases in which a U.S Attorney decided to seek the death penalty would have to be approved by the Attorney General and a proper evaluation of the case would need to take place.
-As mentioned in the Legislative column, the federal death penalty could cause controversy if sought in a non-death penalty state.
+As mentioned in the Legislative section, the federal death penalty could cause controversy if sought in a non-death penalty state.
 The Protocol under Janet Reno acknowledged the difference of states’ laws and ended up seeking the death penalty less often in states that had abolished the death penalty.
 The Protocol also permitted a plea deal to act as a work-around for a U.S. Attorney to avoid seeking the death penalty.

 Attorney General John Ashcroft, a death penalty proponent who stepped in with George W. Bush in 2001, altered the Death Penalty Protocol to encourage its use.
 He places restrictions on plea deals that allowed U.S. Attorneys to get away from seeking the death penalty.